mtiutiu/Hardware_Playground/mysensors/node/heater/README.md

 **Work progress:**

- 1. Test/verify the pcb board correctness(from both electrical and mechanical point of views) - **TO DO**
+1. Test/verify the pcb board correctness(from both electrical and mechanical point of views) - **DONE**
- 2. Produce the initial PCB's using some external PCB manufacturer
+2. Produce the initial PCB's using some external PCB manufacturer - **IN PROGRESS**
 3. Components assembly(sodering)
 4. Create 3D printed plastic enclosure
 5. Create MySensors sketch code
 6. Verify the real board with running code

 **Note: Work in progress(schematic/pcb will change).**

 **HW Revisions:**
  - 0.1 - initial hw design
+ - 0.2 - removed capacitor from reset switch as it can interfere with arduino serial bootloader if used

 **Credits:**